Application

 Microphone Normalization

-PlantLeaf can compensate for the non-flat frequency response of the SPU0410LR5H-QB microphone.
+PlantLeaf compensates for the non-flat frequency response of the SPU0410LR5H-QB microphone using a conservative 50% correction (estimated error ±2.9 dB).

 FFT Spectrum View